dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 #### 🚰 Data Leakage
 In the [Duplicates section](#-duplicates) above, we tried finding duplicates within the `train_set`.
 We found a few duplicate images within the same folder.

-In this section, we try to find matching duplicates from the `train_set` and `valid_set`.
-In simple terms, we try to find duplicate images that exist in the train and validation dataset.
+In this section, we check for duplicate images that exist in the train and validation dataset.
 Technically, this should not happen.
 But let's find out.

 We'd have to call the `run` method again and specify an additional parameter `test_dir`.